Daniel-Modilevsky/Chat-App-Web/README.md

 - 500 - If the site has server problem

+## 🖥️‍ Site Screens
+- Authentication - Entry point for register / login
+- Home screen - Show the currect room, list of rooms, list of users
+- 401 - If user did not sign in into application
+- 404 - If user route into not exist route
+- 500 - If the site has server problem

 ## 🏃‍ Local Installation

 1. Clone the Repo by going to your local Git Client and pushing in the command: